China: H5 virus detected on swab sample from Yuen Po Street Bird Garden in Hong Kong

 The AFCD, the FEHD, the Customs and Excise Department and the Police will strive to deter the illegal import of poultry and birds into Hong Kong to minimise the risk of avian influenza outbreaks caused by imported poultry and birds that have not gone through inspection and quarantine.

 All relevant government departments will continue to remain highly vigilant and strictly enforce preventive measures against avian influenza.

-- OIE: Highly pathogenic avian influenza, South Africa 4 days ago
+- OIE: Highly pathogenic influenza A viruses (infection with) (non-poultry including wild birds), Bangladesh 4 days ago

-- OIE: Highly pathogenic avian influenza, Iran 15 days ago
+- OIE: Highly pathogenic avian influenza, Nigeria 6 days ago